joergkrause/nyaf/README.md

 ## Tool Support

-No special tools needed?
+No special tools needed!
 It's Web Components - any editor will do.
 It's JSX/TSX, so any good editor can handle this.
 And there are TypeScript decorators, even this is well supported.
 So, you don't need to tweak your editor.
 It works, no red squiggles, guaranteed.

 To simplify your life a simple CLI exists.